 Financial instruments represent any contractual agreement that creates a financial asset, financial liability or an equity instrument.
 Financial assets comprise bank balances, trade and other receivables, amounts due from related parties, financial assets at fair value though profit or loss (FVTPL).
-Financial liabilities comprise trade payables and other non-current liabilities.
+Financial liabilities comprise trade payables and other non-current liab quoted (unadjusted) prices in active markets for identical assets or liabilities; Level 2: inputs, other than quoted prices included within Level 1, that are observable for the asset or liability, either directly (i.e. prices) or indirectly (i.e. derived from prices); and inputs for assets or liabilities that are not based on observable market data classes of financial instruments based on their nature and characteristics; the carrying amounts of financial instruments;